barryclark/jekyll-now/pages/study/zen/gateless-case3.md

 Book of Serenity Case 84 has some comments/notes/interjections following the case.
 Here's some:
 - _"... he would just raise one finger"_ -- Why expend so much energy?

+> Dogen's Shinji Shobogenzo, Case 245, commentary:
+> _"The truth of \[Chu-chih\]'s teachings is not to be found in the finger.
+This being the case, you tell me, if the truth is not in the finger, then where is it?"_

+> Book of Serenity, Case 84, commentary:
+> _"Xuansha said, 'If I had seen \[Chu-chih\] at the time, I would have broken off his finger.' \[...\] Xuanjiai said, 'Tell me, what did Xuansha mean in speaking that way?'
+I say, after all he doubts.
+Yunju Yi said, 'When Xuansha spoke that way, was he agreeing with \[Chu-chih\] or not?
+If he agreed, why did he say he'd break off his finger?
+If not, where was \[Chu-chih\]'s fault?'
+I say, the fault lies in agreeing and disagreeing."_